trusted-point/Ika-Tools/README.md

   ]'
 ```

-### 3.12 Resolve the test alert in Alertmanager or wait a few minutes so Alertmanager resolves the alert itself
+### 3.12 Resolve the test alert in Alertmanager (or wait for automatic resolution) and send the appropriate notification

 ```bash
 curl -X POST http://127.0.0.1:9093/api/v2/alerts \